nareshbhatia/tic-tac-toe-ai/README.md

 # Tic-Tac-Toe using AI Assistants

 This repository implements Tic-Tac-Toe using various AI assistants.

-The goal of this experiment was twofold:
+## Goals of this experiment

-1. To generate the game with the minimum number of prompts, given that Tic-Tac-Toe is a well-known game.
+1. Generate the game with a minimum number of prompts (emphasizing speed)
-2. To create a version of the game that is very challenging to beat, requiring a smart algorithm to compute the computer's next move.
+2. Make the game challenging to beat (emphasizing program logic)
+3. Code should type safe and maintainable (emphasizing quality)

 Additional prompts were acceptable to achieve the second goal, but the AI would receive lower marks if human intervention was necessary.
 The ideal outcome was